0110010101100001/static-site-project/README.md

 >*"...routine, frogs, interleaving..."*

-###### I am a Full-Stack developer.
-I am everywhere digitally and no where physically.
-I am a developer.
-I. am.
+###### I aim to be a Full-Stack developer and more.
+I am everywhere "digitally" and no where "physically".

 >*"...mnemonics, exercise, sleep..."*